sumanthratna/onefact.org/README.md

 ### Deploy using GitHub Pages

 GitHub Pages does not support some features of `Next.js` as this library is maintained and aligned with Vercel whose business model depends on differentiating features from GitHub Pages.

 One example is [incremental static regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration), which is critical to some of our web properties at the One Fact Foundation.

+You can use this GitHub Action to deploy the website using only GitHub technology: https://github.com/onefact/onefact.org/blob/main/.github/workflows/nextjs.yml

-If you cannot afford Vercel but need any help deploying to GitHub Pages please email us at hello@onefact.org and we will do our best to help :)
+If you cannot afford Vercel and need any help deploying to GitHub Pages please email us at hello@onefact.org and we will do our best to help :)

 https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvercel%2Fnext.js%2Ftree%2Fcanary%2Fexamples%2Fhello-world&install-command=npm%20install